pnwamk/prefab-predicate-compat/README.md

 There were a few programs that relied on the previous, unsound behavior of prefab predicates.

-This package provides a function (`efine-backwards-compatible-prefab-predicate`) which should work for old programs (in the same unsound way prefab predicates have worked) and should fix the soundness issues related to prefab predicates for new programs.
+This package provides a function (`define-backwards-compatible-prefab-predicate`) which should work for old programs (in the same unsound way prefab predicates have worked) and should fix the soundness issues related to prefab predicates for new programs.